FAQs about Gulf of Maine Floating Offshore Wind Research Array

 The transmission cable would be buried to the greatest extent possible.
 The route will be determined by conducting surveys of the ocean bottom and using sub-bottom profiling, to help understand where there are soft sediments and where there might be rock and working with stakeholders before determining a final route.
 The goal is to find a route that can transit soft sediments as much as possible, allowing the cable to be buried to its target depth of 6 feet using a device called a jet plow (a high pressure water stream).
 This same process will be utilized for both the transmission cable and the cables between turbines.
 Where the cable cannot be buried, it would be “mattressed” by concrete or other structures to hold it down and minimize potential for it to be caught in mobile gear.
 Working with fishermen and stakeholders will be part of the process in determining an appropriate cable route.

 All cables are considered part of the project when it is built.

 What will the transmission capacity of the cable and connection infrastructure support in terms of possible additional turbines?
 Once this cable is in place, would it be a draw for additional development in the same area where this project could be sited?

 The transmission cable will have the capacity to transport power only from the turbines included in this project.
 It will not be “overbuilt” to accommodate future additional turbines.

 Has the interconnection site been determined?

 The interconnection site has not been determined.
-Two primary options for interconnection have been identified by the State – Maine Yankee (Wiscasset) and Wyman station (Yarmouth) substations based on their transmission capacity.
+Two primary locations for interconnection have been identified by the state in Wiscasset) and Yarmouth substations based on their transmission capacity.
 The decision where to interconnect has not been finalized and will l not be determined until substantially later in the planning process of the project after a full evaluation of the environmental and local community impacts, technical viability and cost.

 Has the developer filed applications with ISO-NE for the potential interconnection points?